 Valentine’s Day is a special day celebrated annually on the 14th of February.
 The writings of Geoffery Chaucer first mentioned Valentine’s Day as a romantic holiday sometime in 1382 (Britain Magazine).
-Since then people have celebrated by declaring their love and celebrating with all kinds of gifts.
+Since then, people have celebrated by declaring their love and celebrating with all kinds of gifts.

-In the United States, people send over 190 million valentine’s day cards yearly, and that does not include other gifts.
+In the United States, people send over 190 million Valentine’s Day cards yearly, and that does not include other gifts.
 According to reports, Valentine’s Day spending in 2017 in the United States exceeded $18.2 billion, making it an important economic event.

 Perhaps you have received or sent Valentine’s flowers in the past.
-This year mix things up and think outside the vase!
+This year, mix things up and think outside the vase!
 Check out our top 8 picks for your special someone that aren’t flowers.

-8 Great Valentine’s Day Gifts That Are Not Flowers
+7 Great Valentine’s Day Gifts That Are Not Flowers

-In modern times, the most typical gift to give on Valentine’s Day has been flowers, with red roses being the most common.
+In modern times, the most typical gift to give on Valentine’s Day is flowers, with red roses being the most common.
 A Valentine’s Day gift can be tricky to pick out because not all relationships are the same.
 We compiled a list of eight alternative gifts.
 Some of these gifts are traditional, and people have exchanged them for many years, while others are more unique and non-traditional.
 Choose what works best for your significant other this year.

-I Love You Because⦠Cards or Journal
+I Love You Because… Cards or Journal

 A Recipe Book or Box